Convair B-58 Hustler

-The Convair B-58 Hustler was a supersonic strategic bomber, the first capable of Mach 2 flight.
-Designed and produced by American aircraft manufacturer Convair, the B-58 was developed during the 1950s for the United States Air Force (USAF) Strategic Air Command (SAC).
+The Convair B-58 Hustler is a supersonic strategic bomber, the first capable of Mach 2 flight.
+Designed and produced by American aircraft manufacturer Convair, a division of General Dynamics, the B-58 was developed during the 1950s for the United States Air Force (USAF) Strategic Air Command (SAC).

 To achieve the high speeds desired, Convair chose a delta wing design used by contemporary interceptors such as the Convair F-102.
 The bomber was powered by four General Electric J79 engines in underwing pods.
 It had no bomb bay; it carried a single nuclear weapon plus fuel in a combination bomb/fuel pod underneath the fuselage.
 Later, four external hardpoints were added, enabling it to carry up to five weapons such as one Mk 53 and four Mk 43 warheads.

 The B-58 entered service in March 1960, and flew for a decade with two SAC bomb wings: the 43rd Bombardment Wing and the 305th Bombardment Wing.
 It was considered difficult to fly, imposing a high workload upon its three-man crews.
 Designed to replace the subsonic Boeing B-47 Stratojet strategic bomber, the B-58 became notorious for its sonic boom heard on the ground by the public as it passed overhead in supersonic flight.

 The B-58 was designed to fly at high altitudes and supersonic speeds to avoid Soviet interceptors, but with the Soviet introduction of high-altitude surface-to-air missiles, the B-58 was forced to adopt a low-level penetration role that severely limited its range and strategic value.
 It was never used to deliver conventional bombs.
 The B-58 was substantially more expensive to operate than other bombers, such as the Boeing B-52 Stratofortress, and required more frequent aerial refueling.
 The B-58 also suffered from a high rate of accidental losses.
 These factors resulted in a relatively brief operational career of ten years.
 The B-58 was succeeded in its role by the smaller, also problem-beset, swing-wing FB-111A.